RANA469/READING-NOTES-/README.md

 what helped me in ghanging my mind was some open and frank conversation during reviews **the develoment in and out the work** :our desire sometimes we cant control in it becouse of afixed mindest but we have to ghange it and acquest the wisdom and acheievment by the hard work

- - i must learn from other
-- make an effort
-- learn from the previos days